(updated on 10 May 2022)

 The Commission promised the Conference on the Future of Europe at the European Parliament at the end of 2019, and already announced it with a Communication on 22 January 2020.
 It had to be postponed due to various reasons, but mostly due to the COVID-19 pandemic and its uncertainties.

-However, the Portuguese Presidency of the Council of the EU and the EU Commission have announced its revival and various steps have already been implemented in order to be officially launched on the Day of Europe, next 9 May, and start with citizens’ participation before that date through the implementation of a digital platform.
+However, the Portuguese Presidency of the Council of the EU and the EU Commission announced its revival with various steps in order to be officially launched on 9 May, the Day of Europe, and start with citizens’ participation before that date through the implementation of a digital platform.

 On 10 March 2021, the President of the European Parliament, the Prime Minister of Portugal and the Commission’s President signed the Joint Declaration on the Conference on the Future of Europe, a series of debates to enable every European citizen to share their ideas about the way ahead.

 Here you can access the latest news on the Commission’s website.